cogsandsquigs/nand7400/README.md

 To build this library for Swift, you'll need a Mac with Xcode 12 or later that has the standard rust toolchain (`rustup` and `cargo`) installed.
 To build, run `make package-swift` -- this automatically calls `make setup-build` which sets up everything needed for building the package.
 This creates a `Nand7400FFI.xcframework` folder, a `Nand7400FFI.xcframework.zip` file, and a `Nand7400FFI.xcframework.zip.sha256` checksum in the `target` directory.
 You can then either upload `Nand7400FFI.xcframework.zip` to be downloaded by the package, or point the package binary target path to the `Nand7400FFI.xcframework` file.

+When using this library, if `NAND7400_LOCAL` is set, then it will automatically search for a local build of the XCFramework.
+Otherwise, it will download the XCFramework from the Github release.

 ## Resources on how I did this

 These are the resources I used to help me learn how to bind Rust into Swift: